Why You Should Get Your Flu Vaccine Now: 2021-2022 Updates

 - Audenz is given as 2 different shots.
 The two doses are given as an intramuscular (IM) injection 21 days apart.
 It is important you complete the two-dose immunization series if you need the vaccine.

 - Audenz contains an adjuvant that increases the effectiveness of the vaccine and is developed using cell-based technology.

-Common side effects with Audenz may include injection site pain, fatigue (feeling tired), headache, feeling unwell, joint and muscle pain, and nausea (stomach upset).
+Common side effects with Audenz in adults may include injection site pain, fatigue (feeling tired), headache, generally feeling unwell (malaise), joint and muscle pain, and nausea (stomach upset).
 Allergic reactions can occur and appropriate medical treatment must be available to manage possible anaphylactic reactions following administration of the vaccine.

 History Has Proven: The Flu is a Monster

 If you've ever had the flu, you know it's not your average virus.
 The illness can land you flat on your back and its effects can span 2 weeks or longer.
 Now, with COVID in the mix, it's even more of a concern.

 For children under two, seniors, and people with chronic health conditions like:

 the flu can be especially severe or even fatal.
 Dehydration, worsening of health conditions, and pneumonia are just a few of the possible complications.

 And, NO, the flu vaccine CANNOT cause the flu (just in case you are trying to use this excuse in a last ditch effort).
 The vaccine is made up of inactivated (killed) or weakened viruses that have no ability to infect the lungs.

 So, go on -- you're out of excuses -- fight off the monster known as the flu today and get your vaccine.